Pregnancy Food List

 What are the best foods to eat during pregnancy?

-Can pregnant women eat fish?
+Can pregnant people eat fish?

-Small amounts of caffeine are generally safe, but intake should be limited to 200 mg per day or less.
+Limit to 200 mg per day or less.

-Why is folic acid important during pregnancy?
+Why is folic acid important?

 Leave a Reply